 Brown Butter Garden Pasta ~ How Sweet It Is

 Homemade Pasta Sauce - Ragu Recipe with Tomato and Sausage

 - 3 1/2 pounds fresh roma tomatoes plum tomatoes

 - 1 pound Italian sausage

 - 2 onions chopped

 - Salt and pepper

-- 1 lb.
-Delallo Pasta (I used Whole Wheat Rigatoni)
+- 1 pound Delallo Pasta I used Whole Wheat Rigatoni

 - Boil a large pot of water and gently score the top of each tomato.
 Once the water is boiling, carefully drop the tomatoes into the water and blanch for 1-2 minutes.
 Scoop the tomatoes out of the water with a slotted spoon and place in a large bowl of ice water.
 Once the tomatoes are cool, peel off the skins—they should slip right off.
 Chop the tomatoes and set aside.